BstLabs/py-dynacli/docs/manual/package-as-feature.md

 ## Limiting the feature commands

-You may have a situation, when you have other helper modules inside the feature package, and you do not want to expose them as a feature command.
+You may have a situation when you have other helper modules inside the feature package, and you do not want to expose them as a feature command.
-In that case you can leverage the `__all__` mechanism.
+In that case, you can leverage the `__all__` mechanism.
 Originally in Python `__all__` only limits the imports such as: `from something import *`.
 But here we use it just for eliminating the redundant operations when we register the feature commands.

-So let's eliminate `shutdown` command from our `service` feature without removing it.
+So let's eliminate the `shutdown` command from our `service` feature without removing it.

 Update the `__init__.py` file of the service feature: